Why Use Busbar Instead of Cable or Wire?

 What Are Cable Systems?

 A cable power distribution system provides a proven path for circuits up to approximately 630 A per cable set.
-IEC 60364-5-52 defines current ratings for insulated conductors routed through trays, conduits, or underground duct runs.
+IEC 60364-5-52 governs how current-carrying capacity is derived for insulated conductors in trays, conduits and buried ducts.
+In practice, most designers treat about 630 A as the point where a single cable set stops being sensible.

 Cable systems use insulated single-core or multicore cables in trays, conduits, or buried ducts, with terminations at both ends.
 For high-current work, designers add parallel cables per phase.
 Familiar to contractors and easy to procure, they suit smaller loads, irregular routes, and long-distance underground runs.